washedgram/README.md/README.md

 # Hi!

 My name is gram.
 I like science, technology, sneakers, e-commerce, photography, contemporary art, and running (in no particular order).
+Thanks for stopping by!

 🧬 Building powerful solutions to computational genetics research questions at [GramLabs](https://github.com/gram-labs) for my PhD.